-- 12.1 Worship including prayer and the reading of Scripture shall be a key feature of the Church Members' Meeting.
+- Worship including prayer and the reading of Scripture shall be a key feature of the Church Members' Meeting.
 The discussion of any matters affecting the life and activities of the Church shall be set in this context with the intention that, so far as possible, practical issues are not perceived as being separate from the spiritual aspects of the Church. - 12.2 A quorum of 15% of the total number of church members shall apply to ordinary church members' meetings.
-A quorum of 20% shall apply to special church members' meetings and to meetings which have been requisitioned by members.20 - 12.3 The Church Members' Meeting shall appoint a person (who may or may not be a Minister of the church) to chair the Church Members' Meetings.
+A quorum of 20% shall apply to special church members' meetings and to meetings which have been requisitioned by members. - 12.3 The Church Members' Meeting shall appoint a person (who may or may not be a Minister of the church) to chair the Church Members' Meetings. - A resolution passed at either an Ordinary Church Members' Meeting or a Special Church Members' Meeting shall not be rescinded within one year, unless notice of the resolution for rescission is given at the Church Members' Meeting prior to that at which there is to be a vote on the resolution to rescind.